 Nutrition Facts Panel Industry Guidance

-This FDA Labeling guidance has valuable information.
+The FDA Labeling Guidance has valuable information.
 The labels in this summary are the older style Nutrition Facts Panels, but the information is still viable.